 Please note that the paths at the Nature Reserve remain open, but we ask that all visitors respect the self-isolation and quarantine rules and keep their distance from other people using the space.
 If you have Covid-19 symptoms or have tested positive, please self-isolate at home.

-For the health and safety of our visitors in these unprecedented times, the Visitor Centre and toilets are now open five days a week.
+The Visitor Centre and toilets are now open Saturday-Thursday, 11am-3pm.
 There is a one-way system and social distancing measures in place, and only card payments are accepted.

 About Paxton Pits

 Paxton Pits Nature Reserve welcomes visitors at all times of year.

 It is made up of a series of lakes, meadows and woodland rich in wildlife, with guided, accessible trails and – in usual times – a friendly visitor centre to rest your feet and get tea, coffee and summer ice creams.

 In 2018 the Reserve was given a Green Flag Award, a scheme that sets the benchmark standard for the management of recreational outdoor spaces across the United Kingdom and around the world.

 The Nature Reserve is open all day, every day and parking is free.

 Currently, the Visitor Centre and toilets are open six days a week, Saturday-Thursday 11am-3pm, depending on volunteer availability.
 Closed on Fridays.